-Holding a BA in religious studies from SUNY Buffalo (1972) and a JD from the University at Buffalo Law School (1976), Bill Scheurer was involved in the anti-Vietnam War movement during his college years.
+Born in Schenectady, New York on December 5, 1950, Bill Scheurer earned a BA in English and religious studies from the University of Buffalo in 1972, and a JD from the University at Buffalo Law School in 1976.
+During his college years, he was involved in the anti-Vietnam War movement.
 After completing his legal studies, Scheurer worked as …

-- proposed to fix America’s “serious national crisis in our healthcare system” by means of “a plan of mandatory health insurance … based on the idea of ‘universal coverage, universal responsibility’.”
+- He proposed to fix America’s “serious national crisis in our healthcare system” by means of “a plan of mandatory health insurance … based on the idea of ‘universal coverage, universal responsibility’.”

 In October 2007 Scheurer and a number of likeminded activists signed a statement telling the U.S. Joint Chiefs of Staff and all American military personnel that “any preemptive U.S. attack on Iran” and its suspected nuclear facilities would be “illegal” and “criminal.”
-Fellow signatories included Tom Hayden, Cynthia McKinney, Marcus Raskin, Cindy Sheehan, Alice Slater, Norman Solomon, Gore Vidal, and Kevin Zeese.
+Fellow signatories included Tom Hayden, Michael Lerner, Cynthia McKinney, Marcus Raskin, Cindy Sheehan, Alice Slater, Norman Solomon, Gore Vidal, and Kevin Zeese.

 In February 2009, Scheurer was a signatory—along with numerous left-wing authors, academics, and professionals—to an anti-Israel letter addressed to President Barack Obama.
-Assigning a moral equivalence to the Israelis and Palestinians, the letter lamented “the consequences of [the] cyclical violence” between those “two traumatized peoples, [both] gripped by fear and moral outrage, who have spiraled into escalating reverberating reactions of mutually provoked traumatic reenactment, endlessly ricocheting back and forth”; stated that Israel should finally begin “addressing just grievances, and allowing [the Palestinians to experience] life with dignity, self-determination, prosperity and freedom”; asserted that “people [such as the Palestinians] prefer to get their needs met by decent means, and resort to violence [only] when thwarted”; and condemned “Israel’s overwhelming military reaction” to Palestinian acts of terrorism.
+Assigning a moral equivalence to the Israelis and Palestinians, the letter: (a) lamented “the consequences of [the] cyclical violence” between those “two traumatized peoples, [both] gripped by fear and moral outrage, who have spiraled into escalating reverberating reactions of mutually provoked traumatic reenactment, endlessly ricocheting back and forth”; (b) stated that Israel should finally begin “addressing just grievances, and allowing [the Palestinians to experience] life with dignity, self-determination, prosperity and freedom”; (c) asserted that “people [such as the Palestinians] prefer to get their needs met by decent means, and resort to violence [only] when thwarted”; and (d) condemned “Israel’s overwhelming military reaction” to Palestinian acts of terrorism.

 In October 2014 Scheurer signed a “National Call” to “Save Civilian Public Education,” a petition demanding an end to “efforts by groups outside the school system to inject conservatism and corporate values into the [classroom] learning process.”
 Fellow signers included such notables as Noam Chomsky, Tom Hayden, Michael Parenti, and Cindy Sheehan.